unic-ailab/TSFM-Eval/README.md

 # TSFM-Eval

-This repository contains the benchmark dataset `forecast_results.parquet`, generated for the analysis and evaluation presented in our paper:
+This repository contains the benchmark dataset `forecast_results.parquet`, generated for the experiments and evaluation presented in our paper:

 > **Evaluating Accuracy, Calibration, and Efficiency in Zero-Shot Time Series Foundation Models**

 submitted to ADBIS 2026.

 The repository also includes the Jupyter notebook (`jupyter_code.ipynb`) used to reproduce the plots and aggregation analyses presented in the paper.
-Additionally, aggregation tables can be derived directly from the released dataset to validate the findings reported in the paper or support further exploratory analysis.
+Additionally, aggregation tables and additional analyses can be derived directly from the released dataset to validate the findings reported in the paper or support further exploratory analysis.

 Below you will find the experimental characteristics, evaluation setup, and dataset schema.